METABOLIC SYNDROME / CLINICAL RESEARCH

 Results:

-The Inverse variance weighted (IVW) method showed that genetic prediction of MetS may be a potential risk factor for CD (OR=1.34, 95% CI: 1.009–1.779; P=0.043).
-In further estimating the different components of MetS, waist circumference may increase the risk of CD (OR=1.33, 95% CI: 1.05–1.684; P=0.018) and hypertension may increase the risk of UC (OR=1.61, 95% CI: 1.084–2.39; P=0.018).
-In reverse analysis, IBD may increased triglyceride levels (OR=1.019, 95% CI: 1.000–1.038; P=0.049).
+The inverse variance weighted (IVW) method showed that genetic prediction of MetS may be a potential risk factor for CD (OR = 1.34, 95% CI: 1.009–1.779; p = 0.043).
+In further estimating the different components of MetS, it was found that waist circumference may increase the risk of CD (OR = 1.33, 95% CI: 1.05–1.684; p = 0.018) and hypertension may increase the risk of UC (OR = 1.61, 95% CI: 1.084–2.39; p = 0.018).
+Reverse analysis showed that IBD may increase triglyceride levels (OR = 1.019, 95% CI: 1.000–1.038; p = 0.049).

 Conclusions:

-This MR Analysis showed a causal relationship between genetically predicted MetS and CD, and genetically predicted hypertension and UC.
+This MR analysis showed a causal relationship between genetically predicted MetS and CD, and genetically predicted hypertension and UC.
 Therefore, these patients need to be closely monitored clinically for the risk of CD/UC comorbidities.
 In patients with IBD, close monitoring of MetS-associated cardiovascular risk is required.

 REFERENCES (56)